burrittresearch/burritt-research/README.md

 ## Project: Deciding on a New Restaurant for Johnson City, Tennessee

-* Provided data analysis for opening a new restaurant in downtown Johnson City, Tennessee.
+* Provided a solution to the business problem of opening a new restaurant in downtown Johnson City, Tennessee.
 * Wrangled data from Foursquare and the U.S. Census Bureau into dataframes, folium maps, and bar plots.
-* With insufficient data for predictive modeling, solved the business problem with exploratory data analysis.
+* With insufficient data for predictive modeling, solved the business problem with exploratory data analysis and data visualization.
 * Delivered a Jupyter notebook, full report, and powerpoint presentation.

     > [Jupyter notebook](https://github.com/burrittresearch/restaurants-johnson-city/blob/master/restaurants-jc-notebook.ipynb 'Notebook')